fal-ai/dbt-fal/docsite/docs/Feature Store/overview.md

 A feature store is data system that facilitates managing the data transformations centrally for predictive analysis and ML models in production.

-fal-dbt feature store is a feature store implementation that consists of a dbt package and a python library.
+fal-dbt feature store is a feature store implementation that consists of a dbt package and a Python library.

 ## Why are we doing this?